aimms/documentation/webui/combination-chart-widget.rst

 |

-Each of these options can be specified explicitly per identifier or can inherited from the Defaults section independently from the other options.
+Each of these options can be specified explicitly per identifier or can be inherited from the Defaults section independently from the other options.

 Pivoting
 --------